Kentucky Air Guard assists with storm recovery

 |0

-This work, Kentucky Air Guard assists with storm recovery [Image 4 of 4], by Dale Greer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kentucky Air Guard assists with storm recovery, by Dale Greer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT